Can garbage trucks help protect our lakes?

 How does this help our lakes?

-More than 50% of the phosphorus in urban storm water comes from leaves in our streets.
+More than 50% of the phosphorus in urban stormwater comes from leaves in our streets.
 Leaves create a “tea bag effect.”
-Water passes through the leaves, allowing phosphorus to drain from the leaves and move through storm sewers to lakes and rivers, potentially fueling toxic algae blooms which can harm people and animals.
+When water passes through the leaves, it allows phosphorus to drain from the leaves and move through storm sewers directly to lakes and rivers.
+Phosphorus entering our waters can fuel toxic algae blooms which may harm people and animals.

 The City of Madison will measure results of their efforts in late 2018.
-Data collected will be used to research leaf and phosphorus trends over time.
+Data collected will help research leaf and phosphorus trends over time.

 Thank you to the City of Madison for bringing this important project to the Yahara Watershed.
 Clean Lakes Alliance is excited to invest in the City of Madison’s project to improve water quality in our lakes!